Roadmap

 Where tallow is headed.
 These are concrete features in design, not vague aspirations.
 Each one has a detailed design document in the repository.

-Teams Live Dashboard Widget
+Teams Live Dashboard

-Wide terminals show tasks and teammates side-by-side.
-Narrow
+Toggle with /team-dashboard [on|off|status].
+Wide terminals show tasks and

-and disappears on team_shutdown.
+auto-updates as team state changes and disappears on team_shutdown.

 Parallel Plan Execution via Git Worktrees